 g.
 Expulsion from the University, in which a student is removed from the Tulane University community permanently.
 The expulsion is noted on the student’s transcript.

 h.
-Admission to or a degree or certificate awarded by the College or any School within Tulane University may be revoked for violation of the Code.
+Admission to or a degree or certificate awarded by Newcomb-Tulane College or any School within Tulane University may be revoked for violation of the Code.

 i.
 More than one of the sanctions listed above may be imposed for any single violation.

-Students should be aware that infractions of the Code of Academic Conduct usually warrant a grade of a “WF” for the course and Honor Board probation of two semesters for a first offense.
+Students should be aware that infractions of the Code of Academic Conduct may warrant a grade of a “WF” for the course and Honor Board probation of one or more semesters even for a first offense.
 A conviction for a second offense warrants, and typically results in, suspension or expulsion from the University.
 In addition, the University reserves the right to withhold institutional support from a student’s application for graduate or professional school if violations of the Code are noted in the student’s academic record.